ouspg/CompSec/Lab2_Network/README.md

 ## Background

 Most of us browse the Internet daily.
 We are using a wide variety of platforms and browsers to access different kind websites or web applications.
 In many cases, users can give some kind of *input* to these websites or applications, regardless of their platform or browser.
-A lot of things could go wrong, if this user input is not properly validated or sanitized.
+A lot of things could go wrong if this user input is not properly validated or sanitized.

 In this lab, we will go over some basic network and web-related security issues with the help of [OWASP Juice Shop](https://github.com/bkimminich/juice-shop).